SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/Salary.md

    - Bonus rate per hour.
    - Base salary.

-3. **Check inputs**:
+3. **Check the validity of the inputs**:

    3.1.
-If weekly working hours, bonus rate per hour, and base salary are valid (greaterthan zero and numeric), proceed to step 4.
+If the inputs are valid (greater than zero and numeric), proceed to step 4.

    3.2.
-If any input is invalid, print "Invalid input" and go to step 10.
+If any input is invalid (lessthan zero or non-numeric), print "Invalid input" and go to step 10.

-4. **Calculate bonus payment** as Weekly Working Hours times by Bonus Rate Per Hour.
+4. **Calculate bonus payment** as the product of Weekly Working Hours by Bonus Rate Per Hour.

-5. **Calculate gross salary** as Base Salary plus Bonus Payment.
+5. **Calculate gross salary** as the sum of  Base Salary and Bonus Payment.

-6. **Calculate pension** as Gross Salary times by Pension Rate (0.05).
+6. **Calculate pension** as the product of Gross Salary by Pension Rate (0.05).

-7. **Calculate tax** as Gross Salary times by Tax Rate (0.15).
+7. **Calculate tax** as the product of Gross Salary by Tax Rate (0.15).

 8. **Calculate net salary** as the difference of Gross Salary by the sum of Tax and Pension.